sentryco/SplitViewKit/README.md

 - Figure out how to avoid subduing the colors in compact mode 👈
 - When going to compact mode.
 Widths are not updated (currently orientation change only updates this) 👈
 - Look for an event that is called when we go into different compact / regular modes etc 👈
+- Add icon based buttons for sidebar, back and fullscreen 👈
 - An option for 70% landscape mode could be to not use .all, and use .double instead
 - Add dependency overview to readme. we use HybridColor etc
 - Remove mainIndex -> the "main index" and "main model" uuid does duplicate index keeping